 The Problems With Leaks

-A simple drip or two from a nectar feeder may not be a problem, but consistent leaks can create hazardous issues in the garden.
+A simple drip or two from a nectar feeder may not be a problem, but consistent leaks can create hazardous issues in the garden, such as:

-- Odors: The sweet smell of nectar does not matter to hummingbirds – bird have very little sense of smell.
-It can, however, attract more insects, mice, rats, raccoons, deer, squirrels and even bears, none of which are desirable feeder guests and could drain the nectar and damage the feeders.
+- Odors: The sweet smell of spilled nectar does not matter to hummingbirds, as the birds have very little sense of smell.
+It can, however, attract more insects, mice, rats, raccoons, deer, squirrels, and even bears, none of which are desirable feeder guests and could drain the nectar and damage the feeders.